BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

       - Check the menu if are corect products categories
       - Ability to chose one or more products and insert in cart
       - Make an order successfully
+      - Chech if the website can be accesed of diffent internet browser

    The following are the functionalities that need to be prioritised for the testing of the web application :